aws-samples/amazon-chime-sma-call-forwarding/README.md

 ![Example Remove Forward](images/RemoveForward.png)

-## Resources Created
-- handlerLambda - A Python Lambda that updates the Product Type of numbers in the Amazon Chime Phone Inventory and a DynamoDB
-- smaLambda - A Python Lambda that is associated with a SIP Media Application used to forward calls using the CallandBridge action
-- calledNumber Table - A DynamoDB table used to track where numbers should be forwarded to.
-Updated from the local client and queried by the smaLambda
-- outgoingWav Bucket - S3 bucket to store wav files for playing customized messages
-- SIP Media Application - Chime SMA used to forward calls.
-Associated with smaHandler Lambda
-- SIP Media Application rule - Chime SMA Rule used to connect the provisioned phone number to the SIP Media Application
-- Voice Connector - Chime Voice Connector used to demonstrate changing Product Types
-- Phone Number - a number provisioned to use with the SIP Media Application rule

-## Additional Resources
-- utils\createWav.py - Python script to create wav files using Polly
-- wav_files\\* - wav files uploaded to outgoingWav bucket for use with SMA

 ## Cleanup
 To clean up this demo: `cdk destroy`.
 Additionally, Chime SIP Media Applications, rules, voice connectors, and phone numbers should be manually removed in the Chime Console.